Why is cash flow important to a small business?

 Cash flow is a useful indicator of financial health and can tell you a lot.
-Being in a good cash flow position usually means that you can pay your monthly overheads, pay staff on-time and have enough cash available to meet financial obligations.
+Being in a good cash flow position usually means that you can pay your monthly overheads, pay yourself, pay staff on time and have enough cash available to meet financial obligations.

 Measuring and understanding your cash flow is vital when running and growing a business successfully.
 Without a steady grasp on when and where your money is coming or going, you’ll find it difficult to sustain your business.

 In this guide, we’ll go through cash flow management tips, the difference between B2B and B2C cashflow, and explain how financial software tools can streamline your business.

 Small business cash flow: B2B cash flow vs B2C cash flow

 What is the difference and how does it effect your cash flow planning?

 It’s common in business-to-business (B2B) sales that invoices are sent for work due, scheduled to be completed and then your client pays your invoice within a certain time frame, for example, 30 or 60 days.
 This means that work is already in progress and you may not be paid until a couple of months down the line.

 But what happens if your client cannot pay your invoice or they seek payment extensions?
 This could potentially hurt your cash flow because you could be relying on this income to pay your bills.